nikhilpatil030/CherryParkApartment/readme.md

 This repository is licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for details.

-Please note that you'll need to replace `[Your Username]` with your actual GitHub username.

 Let me know if you need any further assistance!